illuminatisx/r4n-wiki/monuments/launch-site.md

 ## Overview

 The Launch Site is one of the most high-tier monuments in Rust, offering exceptional loot but also significant danger.
 For new players, this monument can be intimidating but extremely rewarding.
 The monument features a large rocket, a main building complex, and several auxiliary structures.
 The area has high radiation levels, especially near the rocket, requiring proper protection.
+And do not forget the roaming Bradley APC.

 ![Launch Site Overview with Rocket and Tower](/wiki/image/monuments/launch-site-overview.jpg)